The best tablets for reading E-books, comics, magazines, etc.

 Tablets have colorful and glossy displays and are designed not only for reading electronic books but for surfing the web, exchanging messages, watching movies, playing your favorite games, and listening to audiobooks or music.
-With a tablet, you can also take and store photos.
+With a tablet with best cameras, you can also take and store photos.

-There are a vast number of apps available for tablets.
+There are a vast number of apps available for tablets for college students.
 You can download them from any app store supported by your OS.
 All tablets feature Wi-Fi connectivity, and some models even have a SIM card allowing you to send and receive data over a cellular connection.

 So quickly that it may seem a real challenge to understand which device for reading will suit all your preferences and needs.
-Android-powered tablets, iPads, Microsoft Surface, and e-readers, there are numerous options to choose from.
+Android-powered tablets under 100 dollars, iPads, Microsoft Surface, and e-readers, there are numerous options to choose from.

 Apparently, you will notice that many tablets offer vivid and sharp colorful screens, are packed with a variety of apps and an array of interesting features that are useful either for work or entertainment.
 On the contrary, e-readers have black and white screen with low refresh rates, low-performance specifications, can store a small amount of data, and don’t have a camera and apps.
 However, they are not expensive, if compared with iPads, for example.